-Component 2 - two assignments - worth 30% of qualification

-- · A Understand the different types of health and social care services and barriers to accessing them - B Demonstrate care values and review own practice.
+- worth 30% of qualification - A Understand the different types of health and social care services and barriers to accessing them. - B Understand the skills, attributes and values required to give care.

 Component 3 - 2 hour exam - worth 40% of qualification